shekhargulati/git-the-missing-tutorial/README.md

 $ git config --global user.email "Your email"
 ```

-The command shown above populates a file named `.gitconfig` (if not created already) in your user home directory with configuration information.
+The command shown above populates a file named `.gitconfig` in your user home directory with configuration information.

 ```bash
 $ cat ~/.gitconfig